Certificate in Historical Fiction Writing at West Dean London

 This second unit will include:

-• Creating memorable character
+• Creating memorable characters

 • Understanding and experimenting with point of view